-The committee's mission is to educate on vulnerabilities and signs to look for, and where to report if someone suspects human trafficking.
+Officially launched back in 2017, our mission remains clear: to raise awareness and educate on the issue.
 All efforts are aimed at ending human trafficking and the sexual exploitation of children.

-Since the committee officially launched back in 2017, huge strides have been made, from signing the agreement with End Child Prostitution and Trafficking (ECPAT) and The Code in 2017 to launching an endto-end education and awareness strategy.
-Highlights of our achievements include:
+Since 2017, huge strides have been made, from signing the agreement with ECPAT and The Code in 2017 to launching an end-to-end education and awareness strategy.
+Highlights of our achievements over the past year include:

-- Continued to practice due diligence to guard against human rights violations, as demonstrated in the human rights section of our Supplier Code of Conduct. - Continued to partner globally with ECPAT and A21. - Continued with Don't Look Away, our human trafficking awareness training, made available to all employees to increase understanding of ECPAT, The Code and our role in raising awareness.
-To date we have achieved 99% completion. - Designed and launched a new Human Trafficking Awareness intranet hub. - Implemented National Human Trafficking Prevention Month campaign. - Updated materials to reflect the latest International Labour Organization (ILO) report. - Designed and executed a training project with a global client, with 450+ employees trained across two sessions. - Supported key events such as the A21 Walk For Freedom march. - Secured project fundraising approval for A21 Cambodia project. - Implemented ECPAT GBTA Europe fundraiser.
+- Continued to practice due diligence to guard against human rights violations, as demonstrated in the human rights section of our Supplier Code of Conduct. - Expanded and raised the profile of our human trafficking awareness committee. - Continued to partner globally with ECPAT (including reporting to The Code) and A21. - Continued with Don't Look Away, our human trafficking awareness training, made available to all employees to increase understanding of ECPAT, The Code and our role in raising awareness.
+To date we have achieved a 94% completion rate. - Continued our National Human Trafficking Prevention Month campaign. - Supported key events such as the A21 Walk For Freedom march with campaigns and BCD volunteers. - Supported the A21 Cambodia human trafficking education project through our Making a Difference program. - Implemented flagship A21 fundraising initiative and additional fundraising. - Received the Travel Partner of the Year Large TMC award in 2023 from Business Travel Awards Europe, who specifically referenced our awareness approach to human trafficking as key to our partnership success.